usnistgov/ndn-dpdk/appinit/README.md

 # ndn-dpdk/appinit

 This package implements program initialization procedures.
-Most procedures are designed to terminate the process (via `Exitf` function) if an error occurs.
+Most procedures are designed to terminate the process (via `log.Fatal`) if an error occurs.

 ## EAL (eal.go)